White demographic decline: Overview

-Demography in national censuses

-Various national demographic analyses measured a demographic decline of white populations, as defined by their local nation-based censuses.
-Research conducted at the University of Minnesota has observed the phenomenon of a decrease in white population share within jurisdictions in Europe, North America and Oceania:

 According to the most recent U.S. census, the non-Hispanic White population is shrinking (US Census Bureau, 2018).
 This trend has been observed in other White-majority countries including Canada (Statistics Canada, 2017), the UK (Coleman, 2016), and New Zealand (Stats New Zealand, 2004).

-Regarding white populations internationally, and particularly in the Western world, demographer Eric Kaufmann has suggested that "In an era of unprecedented white demographic decline it is absolutely vital for it to have a democratic outlet."
-While sociologist Richard Alba believes this decline is exaggerated by the racial classification system used in the United States Census, regarding the 2020 census, demographer William H. Frey has written:
+Regarding the 2020 US census, demographer William H. Frey wrote:

 The Census Bureau was not projecting white population losses to occur until after 2024.
 This makes any national population growth even more reliant on other race and ethnic groups.
 The white demographic decline is largely attributable to its older age structure when compared to other race and ethnic groups.
-This leads to fewer births and more deaths relative to its population size.
+This leads to fewer births and more deaths relative to its population size.Sociologist Richard Alba and demographer Dowell Myers have stated that this decline is divisive and exaggerated somewhat by the census format.
+Nonetheless, many academics, such as Nicholas Lemann, suggest the decline will affect national election results in the US.
+Demographer Eric Kaufmann argued that "[i]n an era of unprecedented white demographic decline it is absolutely vital for it to have a democratic outlet....
+[P]oliticians should set [immigration] levels that respect the cultural comfort zone of the median voter."